 The pitch of the VCO is set by the tuning knob on the module.
-As Eurorack doesn’t conform to the constraints of a piano keyboard then this pitch could be anything.
-Pitch in Eurorack works on the basis that 1 volt will offset a pitch by one octave.
+Since Eurorack doesn’t conform to the constraints of a piano keyboard, this pitch could be anything.
+Pitch in Eurorack works on the basis that one volt will offset a pitch by one octave.

 Filter — VCF

 The sound from the VCO will be patched directly into the VCF for our basic synth voice.
-On some VCOs you can choose a mix of waveforms, on others each waveform has an individual output so we can choose which one we would like to use in our voice.
-Alternatively, you could patch them all out to a little mixer module and then come back with a mix to the filter – it’s all about versatility.
+On some VCOs, you can choose a mix of waveforms, while for others, each waveform has an individual output allowing users to choose the one they’d like to use in their voice.
+Alternatively, users could patch them all to a little mixer module and then come back with a mix to the filter.
+It’s all about versatility.

 Amplifier — VCA

 A VCA can also control the level of CV.
-If it was desired to modulate the filter cutoff of another module only a small amount, a VCA could be used to reduce the amount of CV being sent to the filter cutoff.
+If you want to modulate the filter cutoff of another module, a VCA could be used to reduce the amount of CV being sent to the filter cutoff.

 Envelope — ADSR